jlevy/kmd/README.md

 # Install recent Poetry if needed:
 pipx install poetry
+poetry self update
 # Plugin to help with upgrades:
 poetry self add poetry-plugin-up
 ```

 ## Before Running

-The `secrets.toml` file in your current directory (or a parent directory) must hold
+The `.env` file in your current directory must hold needed API keys for all
-needed API keys for OpenAI, Deepgram, and any other needed services:
+needed services.
+Configuring at least OpenAI, Deepgram, Anthropic, and Groq
+(for Llama 3) is recommended.

 ```
 # Set up API secrets:
-cp secrets.template.toml secrets/secrets.toml
+cp .env.template .env
-vi secrets.toml  # Enter API keys
+vi .env # Edit the file to add all desired API keys
 ```

 Install package dependencies: